X-Vine Models for Multivariate Extremes: Estimation and model selection

-\citet{morales2010counting} showed that the number of different regular vine sequences is equal to $d! \, 2^{\binom{d-2}{2} - 1}$, making it impossible to go through all possible vine structures.
-We adopt the model selection approach similar to the one in \citet{dissmann2013selecting}, choosing trees sequentially from $\tree_1$ to $\tree_{d-1}$.
+\paragraph{Selecting the regular vine sequence.} \citet{morales2010counting} showed that the number of regular vine sequences on $d$ elements is equal to $d! \, 2^{\binom{d-2}{2} - 1}$, making it impossible to go through all possible vine structures.
+We adopt a model selection approach similar to the one in \citet{dissmann2013selecting}, choosing trees sequentially from $\tree_1$ to $\tree_{d-1}$.